MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 ### Why is this needed?

 The [Microsoft Dataverse](/connectors/commondataserviceforapps/) connector has replaced the [Microsoft Dataverse (legacy)](/connectors/commondataservice/) as the main connector for automating data, events, and actions in Microsoft Dataverse.
-It provides additional actions, triggers, and improvements to working with Dataverse, including better reliability and faster performance when used in then same Power Platform environment.
+It provides additional actions, triggers, and improvements to working with Dataverse, including better reliability and faster performance when used in the same Power Platform environment.

 ### Impact